Skip to main content

 How to Use Auto Assist

 Auto Assist allows you to quickly refine or modify generated notes using simple text commands.
 This tool helps you adjust tone, length, or structure without manually editing each section.
+Note: The old UI help article appears below the new UI version.

 A